-For more information about Brown University's continued preparedness, action and response to the 2019 Novel Coronavirus disease (COVID-19), please visit Brown's 2019 Novel Coronavirus Updates.
+For more information about Brown University's continued preparedness, action and response to the 2019 Novel Coronavirus disease (COVID-19), please visit the University's Healthy Brown Community Response to COVID-19.

 Brown’s highest priority is the health and safety of our students.
 In terms of study abroad programming and international travel, the University’s International Travel and Risk Assessment Committee (ITRAC) will continue to monitor public health and travel advisory guidance from local public health officials, the Centers for Disease Control and Prevention, the US Department of State, and International SOS.
 This page will be updated as new information is available.

 This page was last updated on January 19, 2021.

 Am I allowed to study abroad during Summer 2021?